thehinterlandonline:translations: t w o

 "Why in the centre of all the maps do I always see the North America?"

---A 25 year old self-proclaimed 'traveleur de le monde' from Paris who has an uncanny
+--A 25 year old self-proclaimed 'traveleur de le monde' from Paris who has an

-talent for naming obscure landmarks and placing them on world maps with inimitable accuracy.
+talent for naming obscure landmarks and placing them on world maps with inimitable

 "Of all things in English I really don't understand 'the.'
-It often means,
+It often

 I'm told, 'the only one.'
 For me, there is never 'only one' anything."